Glass: Soda–lime glass

-Borosilicate
+Borosilicate glass

 Borosilicate glasses (e.g. Pyrex, Duran) typically contain 5–13% boron trioxide (B2O3).
 Borosilicate glasses have fairly low coefficients of thermal expansion (7740 Pyrex CTE is 3.25×10^-6/°C as compared to about 9×10^-6/°C for a typical soda–lime glass).
 They are, therefore, less subject to stress caused by thermal expansion and thus less vulnerable to cracking from thermal shock.
 They are commonly used for e.g. labware, household cookware, and sealed beam car head lamps.

-Lead
+Lead glass

-The addition of lead(II) oxide into silicate glass lowers melting point and viscosity of the melt.
+The addition of lead(II) oxide into silicate glass lowers the melting point and viscosity of the melt.
 The high density of lead glass (silica + lead oxide (PbO) + potassium oxide (K2O) + soda (Na2O) + zinc oxide (ZnO) + alumina) results in a high electron density, and hence high refractive index, making the look of glassware more brilliant and causing noticeably more specular reflection and increased optical dispersion.
 Lead glass has a high elasticity, making the glassware more workable and giving rise to a clear "ring" sound when struck.
 However, lead glass cannot withstand high temperatures well.
-Lead oxide also facilitates solubility of other metal oxides and is used in coloured glass.
+Lead oxide also facilitates the solubility of other metal oxides and is used in coloured glass.
 The viscosity decrease of lead glass melt is very significant (roughly 100 times in comparison with soda glass); this allows easier removal of bubbles and working at lower temperatures, hence its frequent use as an additive in vitreous enamels and glass solders.
 The high ionic radius of the Pb2+ ion renders it highly immobile and hinders the movement of other ions; lead glasses therefore have high electrical resistance, about two orders of magnitude higher than soda–lime glass (108.5 vs 106.5 Ω⋅cm, DC at 250 °C).

-Aluminosilicate
+Aluminosilicate glass

 Aluminosilicate glass typically contains 5–10% alumina (Al2O3).
-Aluminosilicate glass tends to be more difficult to melt and shape compared to borosilicate compositions, but has excellent thermal resistance and durability.
-Aluminosilicate glass is extensively used for fiberglass, used for making glass-reinforced plastics (boats, fishing rods, etc.), top-of-stove cookware, and halogen bulb glass.
+Aluminosilicate glass tends to be more difficult to melt and shape compared to borosilicate compositions but has excellent thermal resistance and durability.
+Aluminosilicate glass is extensively used for fibreglass, used for making glass-reinforced plastics (boats, fishing rods, etc.), top-of-stove cookware, and halogen bulb glass.

 Other oxide additives

 The addition of barium also increases the refractive index.
 Thorium oxide gives glass a high refractive index and low dispersion and was formerly used in producing high-quality lenses, but due to its radioactivity has been replaced by lanthanum oxide in modern eyeglasses.
 Iron can be incorporated into glass to absorb infrared radiation, for example in heat-absorbing filters for movie projectors, while cerium(IV) oxide can be used for glass that absorbs ultraviolet wavelengths.
 Fluorine lowers the dielectric constant of glass.
 Fluorine is highly electronegative and lowers the polarizability of the material.
-Fluoride silicate glasses are used in manufacture of integrated circuits as an insulator.
+Fluoride silicate glasses are used in the manufacture of integrated circuits as an insulator.